-In February 2013, the Company held a third closing on EMCP III, a private equity fund focused on middle market investments in Mexico.
-The closing subscribed capital commitments of \$18.3 million, which included a capital commitment of \$0.9 million by the Company.
+In June 2013, the Company held a fourth and final closing on EMCP III, a private equity fund focused on middle market investments in Mexico.
+See Note 8 of our unaudited condensed consolidated financial statements for further information.

 ECP II earns management fees of 1% of invested capital.
 Pursuant to an amendment to the Evercore Capital Partners L.P. and its affiliate's Partnership Agreement, no management fees are earned by the Company.
-We earn management fees on EMCP II of 2.0% per annum on net funded capital while we earn management fees on EMCP III of 2.0% per annum of committed capital during its investment period, and 2.0% per annum on net funded capital thereafter.
+We earn management fees on EMCP II and EMCP III of 2.0% per annum of committed capital during its investment period, and 2.0% per annum on net funded capital thereafter.
 In addition, the general partner of the private equity funds earns carried interest of 20% based on the fund's performance, provided it exceeds preferred return hurdles to its limited partners.
-We own 8%-9% of the carried interest earned by the general partner of ECP II and 100% of Carried Interest in EMCP II and EMCP III.
-A significant portion of any gains recognized related to ECP II and any carried interest recognized by it is distributed to certain of our private equity professionals.
+We own 8%-9% of the carried interest earned by the general partner of ECP II.
+A significant portion of any gains recognized related to ECP II, EMCP II and EMCP III, and any carried interest recognized by them, are distributed to certain of our private equity professionals.

 In the event the funds perform below certain thresholds we may be obligated to repay certain carried interest previously distributed.
-As of March 31, 2013, we had \$2.7 million of previously received carried interest that may be subject to repayment.
+As of June 30, 2013, we had \$2.7 million of previously received carried interest that may be subject to repayment.